RitwishaInCode/Just-Foods/README.md

 definition: whenever a state variable updates, react re-renders my component. - update the UI as per the new data passed on (here- filter)

 - useEffect()

+Outlet:
+Main page is rendered using appRouter -> calling MainApp -> which has <Header> component inside it and when it goes to <Outlet/> component, it will call the children elements according to the path that we have set -> <body>, <About>, <contact>